-Running Payroll - A Step-by-Step Guide For New Businesses
+Running Payroll 101: Step-by-Step Guide For New Businesses

-So read on for the lowdown on how to run payroll for small businesses.
-We’ll outline the steps to take to successfully run payroll each month (or your chosen pay period), along with any costs associated with doing so, plus the various ways to run payroll.
+Read on for the lowdown on how to run payroll for your small business.
+We’ll outline the steps needed to successfully complete a payroll run each month (or your chosen pay period), along with any costs of running payroll.

 What does running payroll mean?

-The phrase ‘payroll’ refers to a list of your employees, and what you will pay them.
+In a nutshell, your payroll is a list of all your employees and what you pay them.
 It includes salaries, bonuses, allowances and benefits.
 Deductions - including income tax, National Insurance, pension contributions and student loan repayments - are also included as part of your payroll.

-When we say ‘running payroll’, we mean the act of paying the people on that list, at the same time as making the appropriate deductions, paying what is owed to the relevant bodies and reporting your payroll activity to HMRC.
+What we’re referring to here is the act of paying the people on that list at the same time as making the appropriate deductions, that is, paying what is owed to the relevant bodies and reporting your payroll activity to HMRC.

 What are the different ways of running payroll for your company?